shosaco/vistime/README.md

 # vistime
-an R package for pretty timeline creation
+####an R package for pretty timeline creation

-The first R package to create _fully interactive_ timelines or gantt charts using `plotly.js`.
+Create _fully interactive_ timelines or Gantt charts using `plotly.js`.
 The charts can be included in Shiny apps and manipulated via `plotly_build()`.

-Given a data frame containing Event Names and Dates (can be `String`, `Date` or `POSIXct` in standard notation) and optionally Groups, EndDates for ranges and colors, it creates a charming diagram of the given Dates and Events.
+Given a data frame containing event names and dates (can be `String`, `Date` or `POSIXct` in standard notation) and optionally groups, end dates for ranges and/or colors, it creates a charming diagram of the given dates and events.
 It distinguishes between single events (having StartDate == EndDate) and ranges (given EndDate).
-Colors can be handed over as the `color`-argument, if none are given, they are chosen from `RColorBrewer`.
+Color column name can be handed over with the `color`-argument, if none are given, they are chosen from `RColorBrewer`.

 **Feedback welcome:** shosaco_nospam@hotmail.com